Table of Contents

 Domestic violence offenses require you to act with a specific purpose.
 Moreover, the law holds that if a person causes injury or damages based on an accident or through misfortune, then no crime was committed.

 False accusations are common and often motivated by financial gain, child custody, or simply revenge.
 It’s unfortunately common for a party to fabricate charges and manipulate the criminal justice system against an innocent person.
 Our domestic violence lawyers do not tolerate this conduct are we are prepared to defend anyone who is being held liable under these circumstances.

 Domestic Violence Penalties

 Regardless of whether you’re convicted of a misdemeanor or felony, a conviction carries consequences that will follow you for the rest of your life.
-A domestic violence conviction will remain a matter of public record, potentially impacting visitation or keeping custody of your children, adverse immigration consequences, affect occupational or professional licenses, and prohibit you from owning or possessing a firearm for life.
+A domestic violence conviction will remain a matter of public record, potentially impacting visitation or keeping custody of your children, adverse immigration consequences, affecting occupational or professional licenses, and prohibiting you from owning or possessing a firearm for life.

-Contact an Experienced Newport Beach Domestic Violence Attorney
+Contact an Experienced Orange County Domestic Violence Attorney

 Every domestic violence case is different and the circumstance can make you feel alienated in the pursuit of addressing this matter.
 Contacting an experienced Orange County domestic violence attorney at the Law Offices of John D. Rogers will provide you with reassuring counsel so that you never feel alone in your situation.
 Give us a call to schedule a free confidential consultation and allow us to help you with your domestic violence case so you can get your life back on track.
 Never accept the fact that you’re guilty because you’ve been arrested.
 Schedule a consultation with us and speak with an attorney today.